swarajdalmia/ML-Notes/notes/CNN-architectures.md

 ## AlexNet(2012)
 AlexNet is a classic and powerful deep learning architecture.
 It won the ILSVRC 2012 by significantly reducing the error rate from 26% to 15.3%.
 ILSVRC stands for ImageNet Large Scale Visual Recognition Competition, which is one of the biggest competitions focused on computer vision tasks, such as image classification, localization, object detection, and more.
+This network proved, for the first time, that the features obtained by learning can transcend manually-design features, breaking the previous paradigm in computer vision.

 ImageNet is a huge dataset containing over 15 million labeled, high-resolution images, with over 22,000 categories.
 AlexNet was designed by [Alex Krizhevsky, Geoffrey Hinton, and Ilya Sutskever](https://papers.nips.cc/paper/4824-imagenet-classification-with-deep-convolutional-neural-networks).